 If you're seeking an investment that may generate higher yields than money market funds with less volatility than short duration bond funds, this Fund may be appropriate for you.
-The Fund, which has a $250,000 initial investment minimum, is intended for investors with an investment horizon of at least one year who are seeking to move a portion of their money market fund assets.
+The Fund is intended for investors with an investment horizon of at least one year who are seeking to move a portion of their money market fund assets.

 The Fund is not a money market fund, which maintains a $1.00 NAV, and the Fund's share price will fluctuate with its returns.

 - Seek to provide investors in higher tax brackets more after-tax yield than a money market fund with potential for capital appreciation.